Anthony Noto: Goldman Sachs and NFL

 Noto joined Goldman Sachs in 1999 and was voted the top analyst by Institutional Investor magazine for research on the Internet industry.
-Noto led the firm’s communications, media and entertainment research team at Goldman Sachs, and provided strategic direction and resource allocation for the group.
+Noto led the firm’s communications, media and entertainment research team at Goldman Sachs.
 He became a managing director in 2003, and a partner in 2004.

 On 24 February 2008, Noto took over the job of CFO for the National Football League, a position left vacant since former CFO, Barbara Kaczynski, left in February 2003.
 Noto held the position until October 2010, but left just prior to the negotiations which led up to the 2011 lockout.
 He returned to Goldman Sachs in October 2010 as the co-head of Goldman’s global media group.
-In 2013, Noto helped Goldman score one of the "biggest tech prizes around" when the company won the role of lead underwriter for Twitter's initial public offering.
+In 2013, Noto helped the company win the role of lead underwriter for Twitter's initial public offering.
 Noto would work as the main banker dealing with Twitter.

 Coatue and Twitter

 In May 2014, Noto announced that he would be leaving Goldman Sachs to join the New York-based hedge fund Coatue Management LLC.
 However, on 1 July 2014, Twitter CEO Dick Costolo announced that Noto would join Twitter as the company's CFO.
 The two men built a good relationship the previous year when Noto managed Twitter's account while at Goldman Sachs.
-In 2014, Noto received total compensation of $73 million.

 SoFi

 On January 20, 2018, it was confirmed that Noto was leaving Twitter to become the CEO of SoFi (Social Finance, Inc.).
+In 2019, Noto closed a 20-year naming rights deal with the Los Angeles Rams and Los Angeles Chargers; the stadium was named SoFi Stadium and hosted Super Bowl LVI.
+Noto initiated the firm’s IPO in June 2021, trading at $8.65 billion.
+Noto oversaw SoFi's purchase of Galileo Financial Services in 2020, Technisys SA in 2022 and Wyndham Capital Mortgage in 2023.